Tag Archive for: indesign

 Workflows for InDesign and Adobe Express

 Adobe Express isn’t a replacement for InDesign, but it can be a powerful extension of your workflow.
-In this session, Bart Van de Wiele shows when using Adobe Express makes sense for social, internal communications, and marketing handoffs—and when it doesn’t.
+In this session, Bart Van de Wiele shows when Adobe Express makes sense for social, internal communications, and marketing handoffs—and when it doesn’t.
 You’ll see real examples of how Express fits into professional design workflows, especially when stakeholders need access to branded layouts without opening InDesign.

 You will learn: